dagraham/nts-dgraham/README.md

 - f: Display complete notes that contain a match in the title, tags or body for the case-insensitive regular expression REGEX.

 - g: Display note titles that contain a match in the nodes leading to the note for the case-insensitive regular expression REGEX.

+- j: Display note titles for notes with tags satisfying JOIN.
+E.g. if JOIN = "red", then notes containing the tag "RED" would be displayed.
+If JOIN = "| red, blue" then notes with _either_ the tag "red" _or_ the tag "blue" would be displayed.
+Finally, if JOIN = "& red, blue", then notes with _both_ the tags "red" _and_ "blue" would be displayed.
+In general JOIN = [|&] comma-separated list of case-insensitive regular expressions.

 - i: If IDENT is the 2-number identifier for a note, then display the contents of that note.
 Else if IDENT is the identifier for a ".txt" file, then display the contents of that file.
 Otherwise limit the display to that part of the outline which starts from the corresponding node.
 Use IDENT = 0 to start from the root node.